 First, I think when it says “deliver us from evil,” it probably does mean “the evil one,” but it works either way because he is behind every temptation.
 The primary strategy of the devil is to deceive us.
 He is primarily a deceiver.
 Revelation 12:9 says, “The great dragon was thrown down, that ancient serpent, who is called the devil and Satan, the deceiver of the whole world.”
 John 8:44 says, “When he lies, he speaks out of his own character, for he is a liar and the father of lies.”
 So the strategy of the devil in bringing about temptation and evil is to deceive us, to put thoughts in your mind or feelings in your soul that are false.
 He lies to us about where happiness is best to be found.

 So how does Jesus ask the Father to deliver us?
 And we have another prayer, interestingly enough, besides the Lord’s prayer.
 And Jesus prays the same thing, only he expands it and answers the question.
 Compare John 17 to the Lord’s prayer.
 And here is what Jesus prays in John 17:15: “I do not ask that you take them out of the world, but that you keep them from the evil one.”
 And then verse 17 says, “Sanctify them in the truth; your word is truth.”

-1. Hebrews 3:13 says, “Exhort one another every day, as long as it is called “today,” that none of you be hardened by the deceitfulness of sin.”
-How we are delivered?
+1. Hebrews 3:13 says, “Exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin.”
+How are we delivered?
 We are delivered by the church.
-“Exhort one another every day, lest you be deceived.”
+Exhort one another every day, lest you be deceived.

-So when Jesus prayed, “Lead us not into temptation, but deliver us from evil,” he clarified in John 17, “Sanctify them in the truth; your word is truth.”
+So when Jesus prayed, “Lead us not into temptation, but deliver us from evil,” he clarified in John 17: “Sanctify them in the truth; your word is truth.”
 God delivers me and you from evil by saturating us with the word, and we ought to join him in it.